Getting Sorted with Sequence Queue

 The Queue-Based Foundation

-Unlike traditional sliding puzzles where pieces move freely in multiple directions, Sequence Queue operates on queue principles—a fundamental concept in computer science where elements follow "first in, first out" behavior.
+Unlike traditional sliding puzzles where pieces move freely in multiple directions, Sequence Queue operates on queue principles—a fundamental concept in computer science and other disciplines where elements follow "first in, first out" behavior.
 You can add numbers to the end of a queue and remove them from the front, but you can't access elements in the middle.

 This constraint transforms what might seem like a simple sorting exercise into a sophisticated logic puzzle.
 You're not just organizing numbers; you're managing multiple data structures simultaneously while working within strict operational limitations.